-We will start our Balkan tour with Zagreb, and see some of its most famous attractions like the centuries-old Ban Jelačić Square which is the center of Zagreb’s downtown pedestrian zone.
-We will also stroll through Zagreb’s beautiful Old Town and take a look at the monumental gothic Zagreb Cathedral.
+You will start your Balkan tour with Zagreb, and see some of its most famous attractions like the centuries-old Ban Jelačić Square which is the center of Zagreb’s downtown pedestrian zone.
+You will also stroll through Zagreb’s beautiful Old Town and take a look at the monumental gothic Zagreb Cathedral.

 Overnight in Zagreb

 Walking tour of Zagreb

 The next day you’ll first drive to Slovenia’s capital which is just a couple of hours away from Zagreb.
 Ljubljana is a small city full of character and beautiful architecture.
 You will be able to compare the architectural and cultural influences of Ljubljana with those of Zagreb, as you walk around town and see some of Ljubljana’s most famous sights like the Prešeren Square and the Triple Bridge.
 You might even take a boat ride along the beautiful green Ljubljanica River that runs through the city.

 Overnight in Ljubljana